stella-craig/TigerHacks23/README.md

 Work your way through each stage to reach the modern day once again.
 The enemies are different forms of media, but as a result of our time-traveling disaster, most of the enemies are in the wrong era!
 Throughout each level, you can collect popcorn (instead of coins)!
 Can you collect them all?
+Be careful though, the game is permadeath!
+All levels have been tested and are possible.

 Note: This was a project for the TigerHacks 2023 Hackathon.